-Johns Hopkins University accepts applications for early decision freshmen, regular decision freshmen, and transfer students.
-Freshmen applicants can apply from August through January for the following academic year; transfer students can apply from August through March.
+We accept applications for the fall semester from August through January (through March for transfer applicants) for undergraduate admission.
 The application process for international students is the same as the process for domestic students, with a few additional required documents.
 Visit apply.jhu.edu for everything you need for undergraduate admissions.

 The graduate admissions cycle begins in the fall of the year prior to the applicant’s anticipated entry date.
-Applicants must complete and submit the Graduate Admissions Application and the supplemental application materials to the Graduate Affairs and Admissions Office no later than January 15.
+Applicants must complete and submit the online application and the supplemental application materials to the Graduate Affairs and Admissions Office no later than January 15.
 Admissions decisions are mailed by early March, with the requirement that admitted applicants accept or decline on or before April 15.

 - Online application form